Children, Young People and Families Interest Group

 - Adverse Childhood Experiences (ACEs) in Hertfordshire, Luton and Northamptonshire: Findings from this research have enabled appropriate policies and programmes to be implemented to prevent ACEs and identify and intervene where children are already experiencing stressors

-- LJMU Spotlight on Research Award Winner – Lorna Brookes (intranet login required): Development of MyTime, a new self-help app for children affected by parental imprisonment, to improve their well-being
+- LJMU Spotlight on Research Award Winner – Lorna Brookes: Development of MyTime, a new self-help app for children affected by parental imprisonment, to improve their well-being

 Who we work with

-We have strong links with local authorities, schools, NHS Trusts and Clinical Commissioning Groups, for example; Alder Hey Children’s Hospital, Liverpool Women’s Hospital, Liverpool City Council, Liverpool Health Partners, Public Health England, Public Health Wales and the European Paediatric Formulation Initiative.
+We have strong links with Local Authorities, schools, NHS Trusts and Clinical Commissioning Groups, for example; Alder Hey Children’s Hospital, Liverpool Women’s Hospital, Liverpool City Council, Liverpool Health Partners, World Health Organisation, Office for Health Improvement and Disparities, and the European Paediatric Formulation Initiative.
+We also work with a range of charities and community foundations, such as the LFC Foundation and Sense.

 If you are interested in working with us on a collaborative project, or are interested in MPhil/PhD research opportunities, please get in touch: